Consensys/eth2.0-dafny/wiki/merkleise-notes.md

 In this case `hash_tree_root(value)` = `mix_in_length(merkleize(pack(value), limit=chunk_count(type)), len(value))`.

 The value being merkleised will be either a list of uintNs, or list of booleans.
-Note that a list of booleans is distinct from a bitlist. (**TODO** add reference to issue or add notes????)
+Note that a list of booleans is distinct from a bitlist.

 If we focus initially on the `merkleize(pack(value), limit=chunk_count(type))` part we can see that the value gets packed into chunks and we also have the `limit` parameter.

 Lists are a variable length type and so in this case the `limit` represents an upper bound on the length; the number of chunks that would be required to represent a value of maximum length.
 In particular, the inclusion of this upper bound means that the packed value will be padded with zero chunks up to the `limit` during merkleisation, to ensure that the number of leaves being included is that for a maximum length value of that type.

 To generate the `hash_tree_root(value)` the root that results from the merkleisation function is then hashed with the actual length of the value within the `mix_in_length` function to yield the final hash tree root.

-**TODO**: include a diagram similar to merkle-proofs.md

-**TODO**: mention lists of zero length??? maybe in the helper function section??

 #### Bitlist (variable length type)